3 Documentaries about the Pilgrims who Came to America

 The documentary emphasizes the resilience and determination of the Pilgrims amidst their struggle for religious freedom and a new life in America.

-"1620: The Pilgrims' True Story" (2015) examines the journey and settlement of the Pilgrims who set sail on the Mayflower from England.
+"1620: What Was It Really Like Aboard The Mayflower?"
+(2010) examines the journey and settlement of the Pilgrims who set sail on the Mayflower from England.

 It sheds light on their quest for religious freedom and the hardships faced upon arrival.